 The historical of city of Kurashiki retains vestiges of the Edo period.
-Once a “Tenryo*1” under the direct control of the Edo shogunate, Kurashiki prospered as a center of commerce and industry and a land suitable for the cultivation of high-quality cotton.
-For many years the cotton woven in the textile district of the city was recognized as the finest available.
-Our company has been producing KURASHIKI HAMPU by the same the traditional process ever since 1888, standing far apart from the producers of the ordinary canvases now prevailing.
-Traditional KURASHIKI HAMPU, a product woven with Japan Quality, has been attracting and fascinating many with its beauty throughout the ages.
+Once a “tenryo*1” under the direct control of the Edo shogunate, Kurashiki prospered as a center of commerce and industry and a land ideal for the cultivation of high-quality cotton.
+The cotton woven in the textile district of the city was known as the finest in Japan.
+We have produced KURASHIKI HAMPU using the same traditional process since 1888.
+Traditional KURASHIKI HAMPU, a product woven with Quality, has attracted many with its beauty throughout the ages.

 *1 A directly controlled territory of the Edo feudal government that ruled Japan in the Edo period (1603-1868).

 The quality of our first-class KURASHIKI HAMPU is partly achieved through a sophisticated thread-twisting technique that has been handed down for more than 120 years.
-The flexibility and strength of the thread derive from the twisting of several yarns composed of 100% cotton.
+The flexibility and strength of the thread derive from the twisting of several 100% cotton yarns.
 The canvas is woven by a melodious process on a shuttle loom that has been used with care throughout the ages.
-Natural cotton is transformed into richly textured KURASHIKI HAMPU by artisanal skills and close scrutiny of every process.
+Natural cotton is transformed into richly textured KURASHIKI HAMPU with an artisanal hand and a close eye to detail.

-KURASHIKI HAMPU has been passed down as a traditional Japanese culture.
-We see great potential in its beauty as a “material” and even as a source of dreams.
-We look forward to meeting partners who are willing to venture into the creation of new values with us in domains beyond the bounds of textiles such as furniture, architecture, general merchandise and of course apparel.
+KURASHIKI HAMPU is passed down as a traditional Japanese culture.
+We see great potential in its beauty as a source material and as a source of dreams.
+We look forward to meeting partners who wish to venture into the creation of new values with us in domains beyond the bounds of quality textiles, such as furniture, architecture, general merchandise, and of course apparel.

 HAMPU (sailcloth) is a heavyweight fabric used for sails at sea, woven together from thick threads of materials such as cotton and hemp.
 Cotton was officially brought to Japan in the Muromachi period.
 The first-ever HAMPU to reach Japan came on the sailboat of Nobunaga Oda, a Sengoku military commander.
 The oldest extant HAMPU, the basis for the modern sailcloth of Japan, was reportedly a hand-woven cotton sailcloth produced by Matsuemon Kuraku of Takasago, Harima Province (present-day Hyogo Prefecture).
 Some believe, however, that the sailcloth industry prospered even earlier in areas such Kurashiki, the source of 70% of all sailcloth now produced domestically.

-In the Meiji period, HAMPU was mass-produced as an industrial commodity taking the forms rail cargo sheets and tents, straining cloths for the production of sake and soy sauce, tool bags for craftspersons, and bags for students and milkmen.
-The producers of HAMPU were determined to make the best of its sturdiness to meet the needs of all uses.
+In the Meiji period, HAMPU was mass-produced as an industrial commodity in the form of rail cargo sheets and tents, straining cloths for the production of sake and soy sauce, tool bags for craftspersons, and bags for students and milkmen.
+The producers of HAMPU were determined to make the best of its sturdiness to meet the needs of all its users.

-We reproduced a classic house using an old warehouse inside of a canvas factory that has been operating since the Taisho period, and gave it new life as the “BAISTONE Headquarters and Showroom,” which combines time-honored Japanese culture and traditions with modern design.Take one step inside, and our canvas products, with all their warmth, will be awaiting you.
+In a factory that has been operating since the Taisho period, we reproduced a classic Japanese house using an old warehouse, and gave it new life as the “BAISTONE Headquarters and Showroom,” which combines time-honored Japanese culture and traditions with modern design.Take one step inside, and our canvas products, with all their warmth, will be awaiting you.

 414-2 Sobara Kurashiki-Shi Okayama, 710-0146 Japan